celery/celery/docs/configuration.rst

 Enables/disables colors in logging output by the Celery apps.

-By default colors are enabled if

-    1) the app is logging to a real terminal, and not a file.
+By default colors are enabled if the app is logging to a real terminal, and not a file.
-    2) the app is not running on Windows.

 .. setting:: worker_log_format